Zeutschler/tinyolap/doc/source/backlog.rst

 -----------------------------

 - **Slice** - Minimal implementation of a static report layout for console output.
-  Intended for TinyOlap development purposes mainly.
+  Intended for TinyOlap development and demo purposes mainly.

 - **SQLite Backend** - (default) for persistence of TinyOlap databases in a file.
 Stores all artefacts of a TinyOlap database incl. rules and history (upcoming) in an SQLite